Br-Zueira/Farmlang/README.md

-chicken - has a 10% chance of not get input from user because it is putting eggs + 10% chance of getting the input, but change it to chicken sounds (cluck cluck, cackle, squawk) horse - has a 10% chance of refusing to "carry the numbers" (do the math) owl - has a 15% chance of being too wise to act today (not executing the functions inside it even if the condition is true)
+chicken - has a 10% chance of not get input from user because it is putting eggs + 10% chance of getting the input, but change it to chicken sounds (cluck cluck, cackle, squawk) horse - has a 10% chance of refusing to "carry the numbers" (do the math) owl - has a 15% chance of being too wise to act today (not executing the functions inside it even if the condition is true) dog - as the best friend of man, never disappoints you and always correctly do what you ask.